 Associate's Degree Programs in Early Childhood Education

-Early childhood education associate degree programs provide students with foundational training in working with young children and their families.
-Students are taught about curriculum development, child safety, child development and many other topics.
-Programs often offer students the opportunity to specialize in areas such as sociology, special education and teaching non-native English speaking children.
+While most elementary school teachers are required to earn at least a bachelor's degree, an associate's degree in early childhood education can still prepare graduates for entry-level careers working in childcare facilities and preschools.
+These programs provide students with foundational training in working with young children and their families.
+Students are taught curriculum development, child safety, child development and many other topics.
+Programs often provide students the opportunity to specialize in areas such as sociology, special education and teaching non-native English speaking children.
 Students interested in teaching at public or private schools are prepared to transition to a bachelor's degree program in early childhood education.

 Associate degree programs in early childhood education are available at many 2-year community colleges, as well as many online universities.
 Applicants are required to possess a high school diploma or the equivalent.
 High school coursework in child development is helpful but infrequently required.